 top of page

 Reagan's work blends traditional woodworking with digital fabrication, casting, hand-building, and surface manipulation.
-Her process often begins with discarded lumber, which is then carved, CNC milled, or embedded with alternative materials: toy parts, plastic embellishments, stickers, found objects, cast elements, etc.
+Her process often begins with discarded lumber, which is moved between hand-carving and CNC milling, or embedded with alternative materials such as toy parts, plastic embellishments, stickers, found objects, and cast elements.

-This layering and blending of materials and processes allows the work to shift between reverence and satire; placing industrial remnants in conversation with craft histories and queer aesthetics.
+This layering and blending of materials and processes allows the work to shift between reverence and humor; placing contemporary technology in conversation with Western art history and ideals.
 Each piece becomes a site of contradiction: where labor meets the absurd, where sacred meets the tacky, and where we honor the inherent fluidity of materials and identities.

 bottom of page